Mizuno Wave Enigma 5 Review Facts

 The Mizuno Save technology is designed so that it evenly distributes the force of the impact. the Wave plates have been designed in a U-shape, which provides better responsiveness by supporting the edges of the shoe.
 In addition, a new premium sock liner provides maximum shock attenuation that softens roughness during a run and provides a more efficient stride.

 The Enigma 5 offers a well-supported platform for the runner.
 Designed for high-mileage training, this shoe was crafted to ensure that the foot is well-supported throughout a run.
 The full-length Wave plate distributes the impact of the foot hitting the ground across a wider area, reducing the shock of impact.
 Complementing this is a small vacuum space between the two plates in the midsole, which provides extra cushioning and smoother ride for the runner.
 In addition, the open mesh upper is designed so that it fits the feet like a sock, providing a natural feel and support for the foot.

 Due to the extremely high level of cushioning implemented in this shoe, it runs well on rough terrains where a high degree of support and comfort for the foot is required, although it will feel just right for asphalt and other regular running surfaces, as well--especially if the wearer is looking to perform high mileage training

 The Enigma 5 offers numerous advanced features at a pocketbook-friendly price.
-There area range of prices that runners will find this edition that seem to fluctuate based on specific requirements like size and color.
+There is a range of prices that runners will find this edition that seems to fluctuate based on specific requirements like size and color.
 But overall the Enigma 5 is a moderately priced running shoe that runners can put many miles on without worrying about deterioration.